seyoungjeong/seyoungjeong/README.md

 ### Hi there 👋

-I'm an embedded software engineer, dedicated to tackling complex problems and builing robust software in real time systems.
+I'm an embedded software engineer committed to solving complex problems and building reliable, real-time system software.

-I have experience in:

-- Architecturing and developing firmware for mission critical and fault tolerant systems
-- Hardware bring-up and troubleshooting

-📫 How to reach me: seyoungjeong@gmail.com 🤷‍♂️ Pronouns: He/Him

 ### Tech stack 🚀